coroutineDispatcher/blog/content/posts/decorate_stateful_mvvm.md

 ## onDestroy

-Handling process death / configuration change is still debatable in terms of: "Do we always need it?".
+Handling process death is still debatable in terms of: "Do we always need it?".
 In my opinion, it has its' importance, but sometimes it is too much.
 However, when choosing not to ignore this topic, it really brings a little more time to think and complexity regarding the design, so I was hoping I brought something which would make it simpler in case your project is already fully relied on `Flow`, `coroutines` API, and perhaps one of you might already made a decision to kick `LiveData` out.